The Virtual Boss

 The Virtual Boss is the story of three people at Information Accuracy, Inc.: Linda, the software specialist who created the system, but is managed by it; Arthur, whose life is a nightmare of intermittent reinforcement, and punishment; and the company president, Donald F. Jones, whose experiences as a manager were so frustrating and ludicrous, he created a company without any human managers at all.

-$19.95 cloth, 237 pages, ISBN 0-945774-22-2
+$19.95 cloth, 237 pages, ISBN 0-945774-22-2.
+Also available as an e-book.

 To read the first chapter of The Virtual Boss, in PDF format, click here.
-There's also a very short excerpt below.

 Catbird Homepage | Catbird Authors | Catbird Specialty Areas | Catbird Links | Catbird Titles